 You have to use some library that uses C language underneath.

-And C just uses a regular for loop underneath to iterate through the data.
+And C just uses a regular for loop to iterate through the data.

 You would also rather use for loops if Python was not so excruciatingly slow… like 80x or some wild number.

-What no one tells you, is that when you chose to learn/use Python you’re required to learn complex library syntax, like Pandas, NumPy, etc.
+What no one tells you, is that when you chose to learn/use Python you’re required to learn many complex library syntaxes, like Pandas, NumPy, etc.

 Here is just a small taste of problems when dealing with Python DataFrames:

-Don’t get me wrong… I like Python… I really do… but I wouldn’t entrust my billions to that slow, unreliable, runtime-error piece of 💩
+Don’t get me wrong… I like Python… I really do… but I wouldn’t entrust any serious cash to that slow, unreliable, runtime-error piece of 💩

 Don’t agree?